AnkitMakhija7621/Image-Annotation-Web-App/README.md

 # Image Annotation App

 ## Overview
 This app allows users to upload and annotate images for various uses like training machine learning models or organizing databases.
-It's designed to be intuitive and user-friendly for both technical and non-technical users.
+It's implemented using MERN stack designed to be intuitive and user-friendly for both technical and non-technical users.

 ## Features